Grant-Weaver-31/r4ds/README.md

 # R for Data Science
-Doing the example problems of the R 4 Data Science Book
+Doing the example problems of the R for Data Science Book